perlin-network/wavelet-stack/README.md

   6. `WAVELET_SNOWBALL_K` - Wavelet Snowball K
   7. `WAVELET_SNOWBALL_BETA` - Wavelet Snowball Beta
   8. `WAVELET_MEMORY_MAX` - Max amount of memory to terminate the node after (in MiB)
-  9. `WAVELET_NO_RPC` - Boolean to indicate whether not RPC ports are exposed (if not specified, random port)
+  9. `WAVELET_NO_RPC` - Boolean to indicate whether not RPC ports are exposed (if not specified as true, random port)
   10. `WAVELET_RPC_PORT` - Port to listen for the first node for RPC requests
   11. `WAVELET_TAG` - Tag of the wavelet image to pull down (defaults to `latest`)
   12. `WAVELET_CLEAN_VOLUMES` - Boolean to indicate whether or not the volumes are removed on `stop`